pjolayres/next-typescript-workspace/README.md

 ## Issues
 1. Using Next.js `<Link prefetch />` does not work when running through **Jest** and **react-test-renderer**.
 1. `next build` fails if UI tests (e.g. `index.ui.test.ts`) are co-located inside the **/pages** directory beside the corresponding page.
 Unit tests with snapshots are fine though.
+1. Using `chrome:headless` during UI testing in Circle CI is not working (docker image: `circleci/node:10.15.3-browsers`).
+When starting the test, Chrome does not start which is causes the build to fail.
+As a workaround, `firefox:headless` seems to be working just fine.

 ## Checklist
 - [x] Typescript client and server